-Tax Provisions Affecting Family Law
+Tax Provisions Affecting Illinois divorce cases

 Taxes affect every aspect of our lives, including divorce.
 Whether you can file a tax return together, your filing status, whether you can deduct alimony payments, tax consequences of property transfers and a host of other issues are determined by your divorce judgment or orders and the tax code.
+And the tax law changes in critical ways with the 2018 Tax Cuts and Jobs Act.
+Accordingly, it is critical to understand how these changes to our tax law may affect your divorce.

 I am currently in divorce proceedings.
 Can I file jointly with my spouse?